 Remember, you paid $126,000 in AMT when you exercised your incentive stock options.
 Once you sell these exercised options in a qualifying disposition, you get to “even up” on your taxes.

-How to Maximize the AMT Credit by Exercising the “Right” Tranche
+How to Maximize the Alternative Minimum Tax Credit by Exercising the “Right” Tranche

 Now that we have a simple understanding of the taxation of incentive stock options, we can begin to use this understanding to accelerate AMT credits—specifically as it pertains to the final liquidation of incentive stock option shares.

 From a practical standpoint, it’s not uncommon for an employee to have several tranches of incentive stock options.
-These tranches form as stock options are exercised at different points in time.
+These tranches come from incentive stock options that were exercised at different points in time.

-Often, these tranches have difference exercise prices, different fair market values at exercise prices, and different spreads between the two.
+Often, these tranches have different exercise prices, different fair market values at exercise prices, and different spreads between the two.
 These different prices may create a tax planning opportunity.